 The prefix “di” that is used in di-magnesium malate supplement is because of its ability to yield twice the elemental magnesium as other forms.
 This makes it easier to get enough supplemental magnesium in just a few capsules which are normally taken with evening meals or before bed.
 So you can say good bye to your magnesium powders drinks.
 On the other hand, poorly absorbing magnesium like magnesium oxide only absorb by the body at about 4% which can lead to gastric distress and loose stools.
 You may have heard of “Milk of Magnesia” used as a laxative for treatment of constipation.

 By bonding the magnesium to an organic compound such as malic acid, the absorption rate is greatly increased.
 Bonding is what separates effective magnesium supplements from mediocre ones.
-Many researchers advise against using any aspartate versions of magnesium as they can covert to aspartic acid and become neurotoxic.
-Malic acid is also good for soothing aches and pains that can disrupt a healthy nights sleep.

 About the Author